 We’ve all searched for an award flight only to find the airline was charging an arm and a leg for it.
 It’s disappointing.
 But often, that exact same flight can be booked for far less – just with a different airline currency.

-This is why we constantly encourage our readers to diversify and collect points through cards like the Chase Sapphire Preferred, Chase Sapphire Reserve, and American Express Platinum card.
+This is why we constantly encourage our readers to diversify and collect points through cards like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, and Platinum Card from American Express.
 By diversifying your miles balances and ensuring you have a stash of points that can be transferred to many airlines, you get an upper hand over the airlines when they want to charge a fortune for an award flight.

 Thrifty Traveler Premium member Nara Wichern nailed this point a while back while searching for flights to Mexico City.
 She found Delta wanted 71,000 SkyMiles for the flights plus more than $300 in fees – not a great deal.
 However, United was charging just 35,000 and less than half the fees.
 She transferred a stash of Chase Ultimate Rewards points from her Chase Sapphire Preferred Card to book the ticket.